max-ieremenko/ServiceModel.Grpc/Docs/README.md

 ## Data contracts

 By default the DataContractSerializer is used for marshalling data between server an client.
-This behavior is configurable, see [ProtobufMarshaller](/ProtobufMarshaller).
+This behavior is configurable, see [ProtobufMarshaller example](/Examples/ProtobufMarshaller).

 ``` c#
 [DataContract]